uphillbattle/NettleieElvia/README.md

 # NettleieElvia

-*Updated on 2022-04-12:*
+*Updated on 2022-07-06:*
-Update to conform with new DIGIN API.
+Update to new formats in connection with new tariffs from 1st July 2022.

 A very crude AppDaemon app for use with Home Assistant that fetches grid tariffs (NOK per hour and NOK per kWh) from Elvia's new GridTariff API (https://elvia.portal.azure-api.net/).
 Refer to the API for documentation (https://assets.ctfassets.net/jbub5thfds15/3Jm2yspPw1kFmDEkzdjhfw/e3a153543d8f95e889285248e5af21af/Elvia_GridTariffAPI_for_smart_house_purposes_DIGIN.pdf) and guidance for getting a subscription key (https://www.elvia.no/smart-forbruk/api-for-nettleie-priser-kan-gjore-hjemmet-ditt-smartere/).